 Grandeur Of The Seas cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9102978, owned by Royal Caribbean.
-Among the unfortunate events at sea are collision, fire, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), boat rescue, machinery malfunctions.
+Among the unfortunate events at sea are collision, fire, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, boat rescue, machinery malfunctions.

 Here you can also track MS Grandeur Of The Seas position at sea.using the AIS live ships tracker of VesselFinder.
 The 73,820-ton 2450-passenger Royal Caribbean cruise ship Grandeur was built in 1996 by the Kvaerner-Masa shipbuilding company in Finland.